 A gas holding area (GHA) application was approved in April 2017, and is effective from May 2016 until May 2021.
-Potential future development options are being assessed, depending on current and forecast commodity prices.
+It is not expected that the GHA will be extended.

 France

 In France, the Group's oil and gas assets are situated in the Paris Basin and the Aquitaine Basin.
 The majority of the production and reserves of the Group's oil and gas assets comes from the operated fields in the Paris Basin.
 In the Aquitaine Basin, production comes fields operated by Vermilion Energy Inc., where IPC holds a 50% working interest.